aircrack-ng/aircrack-ng/patches/wpe/freeradius-wpe/README.md

 Updated patch for FreeRadius 3.2.2

-More information about WPE can be found: https://www.willhackforsushi.com/?page_id=37
+Historic information about WPE can be found: https://www.willhackforsushi.com/?page_id=37

 Supported and tested EAP Types/Inner Authentication Methods (others may also work):